 - Avoid giving children large meals close to bedtime.

 - There should be no television, computer, mobile phone, radio, or music playing while the child is going to sleep.
-TV and video games should be turned off at least one hour prior to bedtime.
+TV and video games should be turned off at least 1 hour before bedtime.

-- Infants and children should be put to bed when they appear tired but still awake (rather than falling asleep in their parent's arms, or in another room).
-Parents should avoid getting into bed with a child in order to get them to sleep.
+- Infants and children should be put to bed when they appear tired but still awake (rather than falling asleep in your arms, or in another room).
+Avoid getting into bed with your child in order to get them to sleep.

 Talk to your child's health care provider if these tips don't help or if you need additional guidance.